THE HAWAI'I TARTAN (Hawaii Tartan)

 The original cotton tartan swatch went to Scotland to be matched in wool, then a sample sent back to Doug in Hawaii to be checked, before returning to Scotland for the first ever bolt of Hawaii Tartan to be woven.
 10 months later the first kilts arrived in Hawaii, and Doug Herring's vision was realised.

 While more individuals ordered kilts on Oahu, neighbor island pipeband the Maui Celtic Pipes and Drums decided to adopt the tartan as their band kilt and ordered 8 of them.
-The only pipeband in the world wearing the Hawaii Tartan, the Maui non-profit band has now changed name to The Isle of Maui Pipeband (the band history is on our 'Bagpiping' page), and recently ordered 14 more Hawaii Tartan kilts.
+The only pipeband in the world wearing the Hawaii Tartan, the Maui non-profit band has now changed name to The Isle of Maui Pipeband (the band history is on our 'Bagpiping' page), and since ordered 14 more Hawaii Tartan kilts.

 The tartan was first put to the Hawaii State Legislature in 2001, with the original bill drafted by Hardy Spoehr, and introduced in the House by Representative Ed Case as HB Bill 1474 and in the Senate by State Senator Donna Mercado Kim as Senate Bill 603, ADOPTING AN OFFICIAL STATE